nearform/titus/docs/developers/packages/titus-frontend/README.md

 npm install
 ```

-Note The Titus frontend is automatically installed if you previously ran `npm install` at root level.
+**Note:** The Titus frontend is automatically installed if you previously ran `npm install` at root level.

 ## Run the Frontend Locally
 To run your application locally, perform the following steps: